Wondering how you're placed in your first SDSU math course? Read on ...

 Challenging your placement

 If you believe you are capable of succeeding in a more advanced class than the one in which you are placed by the standard placement procedures described above, you may challenge your placement by taking the Accuplacer.
 Students are allowed only one challenge opportunity.
 There is an $18.00 challenge fee that must be paid prior to testing.
-Since students are allowed only one challenge, review of the subject should be done prior to testing.
+Though in most cases, students are allowed two challenges, review of the subject should be done prior to testing.
+The Accuplacer exam may be taken no more than two times.

 One way to prepare for these exams is to enroll at the MyMathTest website ($12 fee) to take a diagnostic test to determine areas in which more study is required and then to work through problems in these trouble areas.
-Access codes for MyMathTest: XL2M-O1B4-701Y-3EV2 (Pre-College Algebra through PreCalculus) and XL2M-O1B2-701Y-2EW2 (to prepare for Calculus).
-Directions for MyMathTest and other resources can be found here.
+To sign up on this website, you will be instructed to first purchase an access code.
+Once you have an access code, choose from the following course ID's : XL2M-O1B4-701Y-3EV2 (Pre-College Algebra through PreCalculus) or XL2M-O1B2-701Y-2EW2 (to prepare for Calculus).

 Enrolling in a course lower than placed